meshery/meshery/docs/pages/project/contributing/contributing-docs.md

  ```
 #### Example

- Here's an example of how to use the <code>alerts.html</code> feature in your documentation:
+ Here's an example of how to use the `alert.html` feature in your documentation:

 ```
-{% include "alerts.html" with type="info" title="Information" content="This is an example of an informational alert." %}
+{% include "alert.html" with type="info" title="Information" content="This is an example of an informational alert." %}
-{% include "alerts.html" with type="warning" title="Warning" content="This is an example of a warning alert." %}
+{% include "alert.html" with type="warning" title="Warning" content="This is an example of a warning alert." %}
-{% include "alerts.html" with type="success" title="Success" content="This is an example of a success alert." %}
+{% include "alert.html" with type="success" title="Success" content="This is an example of a success alert." %}
 ```
+{% include suggested-reading.html %}